Product OS··13 min read

 Manufacturers know this gap exists.
 They've tried to paper over it with adjacent software categories:

-- ERP tracks inventory and transactions, but at a product-type level.
+• ERP tracks inventory and transactions at a product-type level.
 It knows you have 400 units of SKU-7842 in a warehouse.
 It doesn't know that serial number 7842-00391 was sold to a residential customer in Manchester and has been running continuously for three years.

-- CRM tracks customer relationships.
-But it tracks customers, not products.
-It knows a customer called Sarah Davies bought an appliance in March.
-It doesn't know which specific unit she bought, what firmware version it's running, or whether it's the one that was recalled last autumn.
+• CRM tracks customers, not products.
+It knows a customer bought an appliance in March.
+It doesn't know which specific unit, what firmware version it runs, or whether it was among last autumn's recall batch.

-- Field Service Management software tracks service tickets and engineer dispatch.
-But it only activates when something goes wrong, and it depends on customers voluntarily calling in.
-It has no visibility into the 95% of products that never generate a support ticket.
+• Field Service Management software tracks service tickets and engineer dispatch.
+But it only activates when something goes wrong and depends on customers calling in — leaving 95% of products that never raise a support ticket completely invisible.

 None of these systems connects the specific physical product to its current owner, its current state, and its full history.
-That connection simply doesn't exist in the standard manufacturing technology stack.
+That connection does not exist anywhere in the standard manufacturing technology stack.

 Why This Matters More Than It Used To

 First, the EU Digital Product Passport.
-Under the European Sustainability Products Regulation (ESPR) — adopted by the European Parliament in 2024 — manufacturers selling into the EU will be required to maintain and share detailed product data across the entire lifecycle — including materials, repairability, carbon footprint, and end-of-life handling.
+Under the European Sustainability Products Regulation (ESPR) — adopted by the European Parliament in 2024 — manufacturers selling into the EU must maintain and share detailed product data across the entire lifecycle, including materials, repairability, carbon footprint, and end-of-life handling.
 That data must follow the physical product through its whole life, not just to the factory gate.
-ESPR applies from 2027 onwards and will cover a sweeping range of product categories.
+ESPR applies from 2027.
 See our full breakdown of what the Digital Product Passport means for manufacturers.

 Second, the direct relationship imperative.
-Selling through retail channels means the retailer owns the customer relationship.
-Amazon, Argos, and Currys know far more about your end customers than you do.
-As the economics of aftermarket revenue — spare parts, service contracts, accessories, upgrades — become increasingly important, manufacturers who can't reach their customers directly are at a structural disadvantage.
+Selling through retail means the retailer owns the customer relationship.
+Amazon, Argos, and Currys know far more about your end customers than you do — and as aftermarket revenue becomes a larger share of product economics, that information gap is a structural liability.

 The Modern Model: A Product Operating System